How to Reduce Involuntary Churn: The Failed Payment Recovery Playbook

 Key Takeaway

 Involuntary churn is the easiest churn to fix because the customer already wants your product.
 They just need help paying for it.
-A proper payment recovery system recovers 50–65% of failed payments and typically pays for itself within the first week.
+A proper [payment recovery](/what-is-payment-recovery) system recovers 50 to 65% of failed payments and typically pays for itself within the first week.
+Explore the [best subscription recovery platforms](/best-subscription-recovery-platform) or see how [SaveMRR compares to Churn Buster](/savemrr-vs-churn-buster) for a direct comparison.

 Your Stripe has a leak.
 Let's find it.